Taiwan beats Venezuela to reach Little League World Series title game | TSN

 Taiwan also managed only three hits but collected eight walks and scored twice on wild pitches.

-Taiwan will face the winner of the Florida-Texas semifinal, to be played later Saturday, in the title game on Sunday.
+Taiwan will face U.S. bracket champion Florida, a 10-7 winner over Texas, in the title game on Sunday.
 In its 32nd LLWS appearance, Taiwan has a chance to win it all for the first time since 1996 — though it has claimed the tournament title 17 times, more than any other international team, including a run of five straight from 1977-81.

 Kuei-Shan Little League from Taoyuan, Taiwan, made it to the semifinal on the international side of the bracket in 2023 but ultimately settled for third place.
 Cheng-Ta brought the team back to South Williamsport but with an entirely different roster.